1960 European Nations' Cup final

-Yugoslavia went on to qualify for the 1962 FIFA World Cup where they finished second in Group 1 behind the Soviet Union against whom they had lost 2–0, before defeating West Germany in the quarter-final.
-They were knocked out in the semi-final by Czechoslovakia and lost to Chile, who had beaten the Soviet Union in the quarter-final, in the third place play-off.
+The referee for the final, played in front of 17,966 spectators in rainy conditions, was Arthur Ellis from England.
+The Soviet Union would secure a 2–1 victory after extra time, winning the inaugural edition of the tournament.

 Background

 The 1960 European Nations' Cup was the first edition of the UEFA European Football Championship, UEFA's football competition for national teams.
 Opening rounds were played on a home-and-away basis before the semi-finals and final taking place in France, between 6 and 10 July 1960.
 A third-place play-off match took place the day before the final.

 The Soviet Union had made their international football tournament debut in the 1958 FIFA World Cup where they were beaten 2–0 at the quarter-final stage by hosts Sweden.
 Yugoslavia also played at the World Cup two years before and had similarly been knocked out in the quarter-finals, by West Germany.
 The last meeting between the Soviet Union and Yugoslavia was in the 1956 Summer Olympics where the Soviet Union won 1–0 in the final.